 3. Identify Who Will Use The Sales Reports

 The nature of your sales reports will depend on who’s using them.
-For instance, a sales manager focused on sales activities and deals in the pipeline will want a call report showing number of calls and a pipeline report showing deals in the pipeline and probability to close.
-On the other hand, a CEO trying to decide if she should invest marketing dollars in a particular product, may want a report showing quarterly sales by product.
+For instance, a sales manager focused on sales activities and deals in the pipeline will want a call report showing the number of calls and a pipeline report showing deals in the pipeline and probability to close.
+On the other hand, a CEO trying to decide if she should invest marketing dollars in a particular product may want a report showing quarterly sales by product, to aid with sales forecasting.

 4. Determine the Scope of Your Sales Reports

 There are risks to having a scope that is too wide or too narrow.
-For instance, if you want to understand sales performance over the last 12 months but you only include six months of sales data, you won’t get the insights you’re looking for over 12 months.
-Alternatively, if you include sales data for the last three years in your report, your report will be unfocused and not highlight what you’re trying to measure.
+For instance, if you want to understand sales performance over the last 12 months but you only include six months of data, you won’t get the insights you’re looking for over 12 months.
+Alternatively, if you include sales data for the last three years in your report, your report will be unfocused and not highlight what you’re trying to measure, resulting in an inaccurate sales forecast.

 5. Incorporate Sales Plans & Sales Quotas